Police seek information in off-campus killing of USC student

 LOS ANGELES – The emotionally shaken family of a University of Southern California student killed during an off-campus robbery attempt asked Tuesday that anyone with information about possible suspects call Los Angeles police investigators.

-Music student Victor McElhaney, 21, was shot Sunday after leaving a market with friends.
+Music student Victor McElhaney, 21, was shot early Sunday after leaving a market with friends.

-Detectives were searching for three or four male suspects who fled in a newer model, dark-colored sedan, police Capt.
+Detectives were searching for three or four male suspects who fled in a newer model, dark sedan, police Capt.
 Billy Hayes said.

 The victim's mother, Oakland City Councilwoman Lynette McElhaney, described her son's life from a high-risk pregnancy through an early talent for drumming to his start of classes at USC.